-Focus Specific Risk Factors Procedures in place to mitigate risk Car Park Gate Unauthorised persons entering site Danger posed by cars to young pupils Staff are advised to avoid opening and closing them between 08:00 and 16:40 Staff must request permission to access the key and return it immediately after use Potential danger has been highlighted to staff and premises team Sporting Pitches adjacent to the academy are let via agency Unauthorised person having contact with pupils in after school clubs No access to the main academy site is possible Staff trained to be vigilant where lettings take place before 18:00 Playgrounds Can be viewed with relative ease by public Staff trained to challenge any member of the public who attempts to interact with pupils and then report to a DSL Pupils have been trained and instructed to refrain from any conversations with the public
+Site Informat 1.
+Site Information Focus Specific Risk Factors Procedures in place to mitigate risk Car Park Gate Unauthorised persons entering site.
+Danger posed by cars to pupils.
+Staff Pass needed to open gates.
+All staff informed to wait until gates close behind them.
+Timer on gates adjusted to ensure closing time is reduced.
+Potential danger has been highlighted to staff and premises team.
+Risk is highlighted in Safeguarding briefing.
+Pitches adjacent to the academy are let via agency.
+Unauthorised persons having contact with pupils.
+Staff trained to be vigilant where lettings take place before 18:00.
+Gates from pitches into car park are locked at 17.00.
+Internal main academy doors Pupils leaving site.
+Unknown persons entering site.
+Internal pass access control fitted.
+Staff briefed to be vigilant that they are not followed by anyone.
+Staff sign in.
+Office staff always present and vigilant, front office always manned.
+Playgrounds Can be viewed with relative ease by public.
+Staff trained to challenge any member of the public who attempts to interact with pupils and then report to a DSL.
+Pupils trained and instructed to refrain from any conversations with the public.
+Fences screened in the EYFS area.
+CCTV on road area in front of academy.

-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024